citizenfx/fivem-docs/content/support/server-issues.md

 ---------------------------------------------

 When this happens, make sure other people can connect to your server using direct connect.
-This issue usually is a result of bad portforwarding or some firewall issue.
+This issue usually is a result of bad port forwarding or some firewall issue.
 Make sure your network configuration is correct.

 Help!
 I can't find my issue here!